fluiddyn/transonic/README.rst

     ...

-Nice (shorter and clearer than with the Pythran command) but very limited...
-So one can also elegantly define many Pythran signatures using in the annotations type variables and Pythran types in strings (see `these examples
+Nice (shorter and clearer than with the Pythran command) but very limited (only simple types and only one signature)...
+So one can also elegantly define many signatures using in Transonic type variables and/or Pythran types in strings (see `these examples
 <https://transonic.readthedocs.io/en/latest/examples/type_hints.html>`_).
 Moreover, it is possible to mix type hints and :code:`# transonic def` commands.

 Just-In-Time compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-With Transonic, one can use the Ahead-Of-Time compiler Pythran in a
+With Transonic, one can use the Ahead-Of-Time compilers Pythran and Cython in a
 Just-In-Time mode.
 It is really the **easiest way to speedup a function with
 Pythran**, just by adding a decorator!
 And it also works `in notebooks
 <https://transonic.readthedocs.io/en/latest/ipynb/executed/demo_jit.html>`_!